 We ventured out of the hustle and bustle of Vegas at 6 AM (yes, when everyone was just coming back from a night out) on a 30 minute drive to the haute desert!
 I would recommend that if you do want to see the desert for photos, to go in the early morning for milder temperatures and no crowds.
 We could literally stand in the centre of the road and not worry.
 Although, if you want to see the colourful art installation for pleasure, going later in the day would just mean it’s hotter 😉

 I’m wearing the stunning Versace Glam Cat Eyes, complete with metallic studs and the iconic Medusa logo.
 It’s also an Asian fit with the double bridge structure.
 There’s something chic about reflective lenses, and creates additional depth with the desert looking back.
+If you prefer a much more lush backdrop, check out my Hawaii travel post!

 Explore outside of the Strip – Fremont Street Experience